alfredherr/dryseljson.demo/README.md

-# dryseljson.demo
+# DrySelJSON Demo
-Demonstration of "DrySelJSON" framework
+Demonstration of "DrySelJSON".
+It may serve as a reference on how to use "DrySelJSON" framework too.